tonytvo/blog-generator/content/blog/realestate-invest-with-little-money/index.md

 - When you are the sole proprietor of a business, taxes and accounting are much simpler than when you have partners.
 The more partners you have, however, the more complicated the bookwork becomes and the more time-consuming and costly tax season becomes.

+- the main reason why partnerships fail is because of personality conflicts.
+In addition, differences in opinion and suspicion/trust issues can cause problems as well

 # home equity loans/lines of credit

 - A home equity line of credit, or HELOC, is similar to a home equity loan, but even though you are allowed to borrow a predetermined amount of money, that money is not necessarily dispersed at the start of the loan.
 It’s available for you to borrow and pay back with flexibility.

 - Home equity loans are a great way to get extra money when you need it the most.
+  - They generally have low interest rates, which is generally tied to the prime rate, but the interest rates are adjustable and high during inflation period
-They generally have low interest rates, and the only risk you take is if your house's value decreases.
+  - another risk you take is if your house's value decreases.

 - A home equity loan or line of credit requires that you have equity in your home.
 The difference between what you owe on your home and its fair market value is known as equity.
 Lenders calculate this figure as a percentage known as loan to value.